Tasqu/gg-smr-representatives/README.md

 ## Use

 The scripts for processing the representative periods are written as Jupyter notebooks.
-For the representative period aggregation proper, refer to the `representative-period-processing.ipynb`.
+1. For the representative period aggregation proper, refer to the `representative-period-processing.ipynb`.
-`aggregation-testing.ipynb` is a simpler example I used when initially testing TSAM and its suitability for this purpose.
+2. `aggregation-testing.ipynb` is a simpler example I used when initially testing TSAM and its suitability for this purpose.
-Meanwhile, `ne-model-hypertuning.ipynb` is a script I wrote for examining the representative period selection hypertuning to see what kind of solutions TSAM recommends should be used as the periods.
+3. `ne-model-hypertuning.ipynb` is a script I wrote for examining the representative period selection hypertuning to see what kind of solutions TSAM recommends should be used as the periods.

 ## Licence